 How Much Time To Spend at Joshua Tree NP

 Short answer: that’s totally up to you!

-You can visit Joshua Tree National Park on a day trip from places like Palm Springs or Los Angeles, and cover quite a bit in one day, from the scenic drive through the park to a couple of short hikes and a few photo stops.
+You can visit Joshua Tree National Park on a day trip from Palm Springs, Los Angeles, or San Diego, and cover quite a bit in one day, from the scenic drive through the park to a couple of short hikes and a few photo stops.